thoth-station/license-solver/README.md

 ## How it works

-license-solver detect licenses and classifiers from input files/directory.
+license-solver detects licenses and classifiers from input files/directory.
 If the solver can't find a license or classifier related to the supported name, then the result is for them `UNKNOWN`, for undetected license version is `UNDETECTED`.
 Some licenses do not have versions, and their naming is `LICENSE-WITHOUT-VERSION`.
 All dictionaries with the most used aliases are stored in thoth/license_solver/data. <br>
 After successful detection, license and classifier will be compared.
 If they don't match, then in final JSON will be